codepumper/auth-service/README.md

 # Authentication Microservice

 ## Overview
-This microservice is a robust authentication and authorization solution for an algorithmic trading platform.
-It ensures secure user management, token validation, and role-based access control for seamless integration with other platform services, such as the API Gateway and Backtesting Engine.
+This microservice is an authentication and authorization solution.
+It ensures secure user management, token validation, and role-based access control for seamless integration with other microservices, such as the ab API Gateway microservice.

 ## Features